-Breaches of discipline are dealt with in a variety of ways, depending on the severity of the offence, (see Appendix E).
-Before deciding on the sanction to be enforced it is important to take into account any contributing factors that are identified after a behaviour incident has occurred: for example, a bereavement, experienced abuse or neglect, has mental health needs, has been subjected to bullying, has SEND, has been subject to criminal exploitation or is experiencing significant challenges at home.
+Breaches of discipline are dealt with in a variety of ways, depending on the severity of the offence, (see Appendix E), which could include involvement of Thames Valley Police (TVP) if the law has been broken.
+See e-Safety policy and/or the Alcohol, Drugs and Smoking policy for further information.

+Before deciding on the sanction to be enforced it is important to take into account any contributing factors that are identified after a behaviour incident has occurred: for example, a bereavement, experienced abuse or neglect, mental health needs, subjected to bullying, SEND, subject to criminal exploitation or experiencing significant challenges at home.